NevercomeG/NevercomeG/README.md

 🎓 I´m a Chemical Engeneer and self-taught Full Stack Software Developer.

-💼 Learning about cloud computing, genetic algorithms, software testing.
+💼 Learning about cloud computing and DevOps .

 ✍️ Pursuing my dreams and new goals.